Notice: This page requires JavaScript to function properly.

 Note

-You can stack multiple elif blocks as required.
-However, it's good to note that overusing elif blocks isn't the most efficient way to structure your code.
+You can stack multiple elif blocks as needed.
+However, keep in mind that excessive use of elif blocks may not be the most efficient way to structure your code.

 Below, you're presented with an if/elif/else block.
 Given the values, what output would you expect if b = 150 and if b = 25?